rubrikinc/rubrik-sdk-for-go/docs/quick-start.md

-# Quickstart Guide: Rubrik SDK for Go
+# Quick Start Guide: Rubrik SDK for Go

 ## Introduction to the Rubrik SDK for Go